Lord-of-the-Rims-DevTeam/Lord-of-the-Rims---Elves/README.md

 Mod Showcase from BarKy
 https://www.youtube.com/watch?v=eL5km_cX4Ck

-(Apologies that this workshop page isn't very nice.
-It's 3AM, so I'll fix this up to look nicer tomorrow! =D)
+(Apologies that this workshop page isn&apos;t very nice.
+It&apos;s 3AM, so I&apos;ll fix this up to look nicer tomorrow! =D)

 Join the Lord of the Rims channel to discuss the mod. https://discord.gg/jcMf4am